Ahmadalhomsi/meyvali-excel/README.md

-# Next.js Project
+# Next.js ERP Project

-This is a Next.js project that involves various API routes and front-end functionalities related to managing categories, columns, users, payments, and other data types.
+This is a Next.js project that involves various API routes and front-end functionalities related to managing categories, columns, users, payments, and other data types for Excel file.

 ## Table of Contents